-Introduction to principles of art, including media, style, technique.
-Emphasis on Egyptian, Greek, Roman, Byzantine, Medieval, Renaissance, Baroque, Neo-Classical, Romantic, Impressionistic and Modern art.
+Introduction to principles of art, including media, style, technique, Emphasis on Egyptian, Greek, Roman, Byzantine, Medieval, Renaissance, Baroque, Neo-Classical, Romantic, Impressionistic and Modern art.
 (May not be taken as an AFA degree professional art course.)
 (F,SP)

-ART 0161 Art in the Elementary School
+ART 8161 Art in the Elementary School

-Development of a sensory awareness/conceptual teaching approach to exploring art with children.
+2-4-4 Development of a sensory awareness/conceptual teaching approach to exploring art with children.
 Perceptual growth of the child, aesthetic content in art, concepts from art elements and principles, and art media will be studied in relation to the elementary classroom.
 (May not be taken as an AFA degree professional art course.)
 (On demand)

-\ART 0201 Drawing and Composition II

-Confrontation of the figure, landscape, and still life through a variety of drawing concepts and media.
+\ART 0201 Drawing and Composition II 2-4-4 Confrontation of the figure, landscape, and still life through a variety of drawing concepts and media.
 Prerequisite: ART 0101 or ART 0103.
 (F)

-\ART 0202 Painting I

-Introduction to the painting experience through exploration of various painting media.
+\ART 0202 Painting I 1-4-3 Introduction to the painting experience through exploration of various painting media.
 (W)

-\ART 0203 Printmaking

-Introduction to the printmaking process through exploration of various printmaking techniques, Prerequisite; ART 0101 or ART 0103, (SP)
+\ART 9203 Printmaking 1-4-3 Introduction to the printmaking process through exploration of various printmaking techniques, Prerequisite: ART 9101 or ART 9103.
+(SP)

-\ART 0204 Sculpture
+\\ART 9294 Introduction to Sculpture

 Exploration of three-dimensional form through the application of diverse sculpture media.
-Prerequisite: ART 0102.
-(F)
+Prerequisite: ART 9192, (F)